Last updated: 25 January 2021

-This section describes the general travel restrictions in France and Switzerland.
-Since CERN straddles both Host States, CERN often issues its own specific instructions to guarantee the harmonisation of rules across all sites.
-The specific CERN instructions can be found here.
+This section sets out the general travel restrictions within France and Switzerland.
+Since CERN straddles both Host States, CERN issues its own specific instructions to guarantee the uniform rules across all of its sites.
+In essence, people coming to the area from any country considered as high risk for COVID-19, including transit through that country, are required to quarantine for 10 days following their arrival before coming on to the CERN sites.
+The detailed CERN instructions can be found here.

 1. Compulsory quarantine

-The Swiss authorities have published a list of countries and areas with a high risk of coronavirus infection, updated at "Mandatory quarantine".
-It is important to consult this list regularly, as changes are made on very short notice (two days lead time!).
+The Swiss authorities have published a list of countries and areas with a high risk of coronavirus infection.
+It is important to consult this list regularly, as changes may be made at very short notice.

-As of 6 July 2020, individuals who have spent time in a high-risk country or area at any point in the 14 days prior to entering Switzerland are required:
+Individuals who have spent time in a high-risk country or area at any point in the 10 days prior to entering Switzerland are required to:

-- to go, immediately after entering Switzerland, to their home or other suitable accommodation and to remain there at all times for 10 days;
+- go immediately after entering Switzerland to their home or other suitable accommodation and to remain there at all times for 10 days;

-- to follow the instructions on quarantine (cf. instructions on quarantine);
+- follow the instructions on quarantine (see instructions on quarantine);

-- to declare their arrival in Switzerland to the competent cantonal authority within two days and to follow their instructions.
+- declare their arrival in Switzerland to the competent cantonal authorities within two days and to follow their instructions.

-- have spent time in a country or area with a high risk of infection for less than 24 hours as transit passengers,
+- who have spent less than 24 hours in a country or area with a high risk of infection as transit passengers;

-- or who enter Switzerland only to transit through it, who intend and are able to travel on directly to another country.
+- who enter Switzerland only to transit through it and who intend and are able to travel on directly to another country;

-Since 5 June 2020, Switzerland’s borders have been open to individuals travelling from countries in the European Economic Area and from the United Kingdom (c.f. the associated ordinance).
-From that date onwards, freedom of movement between all countries in the Schengen area was fully re-established, as was full free movement for all EU/EFTA citizens.
-This measure also applies to citizens of countries that are not part of the Schengen zone but whose citizens enjoy free movement, namely citizens of the United Kingdom, Ireland, Bulgaria, Croatia, Cyprus and Romania (see Questions and answers).
-Citizens of third countries arriving from the countries listed above who do not enjoy free movement (e.g. if they do not have a valid long-term residency permit) remain subject to entry restrictions.
+Freedom of movement between all countries of the Schengen area is now fully re-established, as is full free movement for all EU/EFTA citizens.
+For short stays (90 days maximum in a period of 180 days), this measure also applies to citizens of countries that are not part of the Schengen area but whose citizens enjoy free movement, namely citizens of Bulgaria, Croatia, Cyprus, the Republic of Ireland, Romania and the United Kingdom (see Questions and answers).
+Citizens of third countries arriving from the countries listed above who do not enjoy free movement (e.g. if they do not have a valid long-term residence permit) remain subject to entry restrictions.

 In this regard, you are reminded that:

-• Transit through Switzerland remains authorised, except for short stays unrelated to gainful employment (art.
-4 of Ordinance 3 of 19 June 2020 );
+- Transit through Switzerland remains authorised, except for short stays that are not for the purposes of gainful employment (see article 4 of COVID-19 Ordinance 3);

-• Holders of cartes de légitimation, Swiss permits or valid Schengen visas are authorised to enter Switzerland but remain subject to quarantine as set out above if they arrive from a country or area declared to be high risk.
+- Holders of a carte de légitimation, a Swiss permit or a valid Schengen visa are authorised to enter Switzerland but remain subject to the quarantine requirements set out above if they arrive from a country or area declared to be high risk.